DigiNode-Tools/diginode-tools/README.md

 ## Donations

 Thousands of hours have gone into developing DigiNode Tools.
 If you find these tools useful, kindly make a donation in DGB to support development.
-Thanks, Olly

 **dgb1qv8psxjeqkau5s35qwh75zy6kp95yhxxw0d3kup**